 - Setting up the Sony a7III for Filmmaking by Gear Glasses & Gadgets

-- The Sony Alpha 7 III, at least in the U.S.A., has a recording limit of 30 minutes.
+- The Sony Alpha 7 III, at least in the U.S.A., has a recording limit of about 30 minutes.

 - “Native ISO” is the ISO that the camera will produce the highest dynamic range that is advertised with the lowest noise levels.
 For the Sony A7 III it is ISO 100 and ISO 640.

 - Read Noise in DNs versus ISO Setting for Sony ILCE-7M3

 - ISO 640 produces less noise and wider dynamic range than ISO 201 to ISO 503.

 - Sony a7 III dynamic range and high ISO improve over its predecessor

 - This tool provides the number of shutter actuations up to the file in question.
 Electronic/silent/quiet shutter activations are not counted.